nd-hal/llm-accessibility-divide/README.md

 ## How Essays Were Generated
 We prompted each LLM with 150 unique essay prompts covering six writing types from ASAP and FCE.

-Zero-shot setting: LLMs received only the prompt (no examples).
+The generation was done under Zero-shot setting: LLMs received only the prompt (no examples).
-Few-shot setting: LLMs received the prompt + three human-scored essays as references.
 Each model generated ~1,537 essays (GPT-4 = 1,486, GPT-4 Omni = 1,527).

 APIs Used: